pmariaca/sqlPatoCatalog/README.txt

 --------------------------------------------------------

-Tested with Php.5.12 with MySqli extension, Mysql 5.6, and Apache or lighttpd server, and in browsers like Firefox and Chrome.
+Tested with Php.5.12 and Php 7.4 with MySqli extension, Mysql 5.6 and 8.0, and Apache or lighttpd server, and in browsers like Firefox and Chrome.

 INSTALL
 Unzip in some directory